MicrosoftDocs/Viva/Viva/engage/automatic-migration-native-mode.md

 Unlike manual migration, automatic migration requires very little advance preparation.
 The timeline is:

-**30 days before migration starts:** You will receive a M365 Message Center post notifying you that you’ve been selected for automatic migration.
+**30 days before migration starts:** You will receive a Microsoft 365 Message Center post to notify you that you’ve been selected for automatic migration.

-**Day of migration start:** You will receive a M365 Message Center post notifying you that migration has begun.
+**Day of migration start:** You will receive a Microsoft 365 Message Center post to notify you that migration has begun.

 **During migration:** Migration will take between 1 and 30 days to complete in most cases.

-**Once migration is complete:** You will receive a M365 Message Center post notifying you that the migration is complete and that you have 90 days to perform a post-migration audit or export data, such as private message file attachments, that is not supported in Native Mode.
+**Once migration is complete:** You will receive a Microsoft 365 Message Center post to notify you that the migration is complete and that you have 90 days to perform a post-migration audit or export data that is not supported in Native Mode, such as private message file attachments.

 ### I don’t want to be automatically migrated.
 What can I do?

 Native mode is fundamental to the integration of Viva Engage within M365 and all networks are being upgraded.
 Previously admins had to initiate the migration, but an improved automatic migration is now rolling out.